How to Make Kids Listen To You – 12 Best Tips

 Top 12 Ways to Get Your Child Listen to You

-- Make sure you have all their attention Shouting from across the house is unlikely to get them to listen.
-It is important that you walk in front of them, call out their name and look them in the eye before you ask them to do something.
+Shouting from across the house is unlikely to get them to listen.
+It is important that you walk in front of them, call out their name, and look them in the eye before you ask them to do something.
 Do not intimidate your child as this will only build fear.
-Instead, make sure any distractions like TV or video games are removed and teach your child to look at you as you speak.
-The best way to do this is by example.
+Instead, make sure any distractions like TV or video games are removed and teach your child to look at you when you speak.
+The best way to do this is by setting the right example.
 You will need to look into your child’s eyes as you listen to them when they speak as well.

-- Be Precise Do not overcomplicate instructions.
+Do not overcomplicate instructions.
 Children need short, simple sentences that offer direct instructions.
 Don’t say too much as it could make your child confused about what the exact instruction is.
 Do not repeat your instructions over and over if your child isn’t listening.
 Repetition can give your child the impression that it is okay to ignore the instructions as they will be mentioned again.
-Ensure that he gives you his complete attention before repeating it.
+Ensure that you have your child’s complete attention when you are saying something.

-- Understand that they aren’t ignoring you on purpose It was found that children under the age of 14, lack something called peripheral awareness, which essentially means that they are easily distracted and usually don’t register activities around them.
-So, if your child is playing, reading or engaged in any other activity, the chances are that he may not have heard you even if you were considerably close.
+Children under 14 years of age lack peripheral awareness, which essentially means that they are easily distracted and usually don’t register activities around them.
+So, if your child is playing, reading or engaged in any other activity, the chances are that they may not have heard you even if you were considerably close.
 At this point, it is important that you have the patience to repeat step one until you’ve got their complete attention.

-- Give Details Communicating what needs to be done and why a task needs to be done can give the task a structure and a purpose.
-Make them understand that there is a reason why you are asking them to do it.
+Communicating what needs to be done and why a task needs to be done can give the task a structure and a purpose.
+Make your child understand that there is a reason why you are asking them to do a certain task.
 “Brush your teeth to keep them healthy and strong” can be better than “Brush your teeth because I said so.”

-- Don’t Ask, Tell When teaching your toddler to listen you will always want him to obey.
+When teaching your toddler to listen to you, you will also want them to obey you.
 This means that you should not pose a yes or no question.
 Instead, tell them exactly what they need to do.
 “Put your jacket on please” or “I want you to put your jacket on” can be just what you need to say to get the work done.

-- Give the Kid Time to Process Children may need about three to seven seconds, some even longer to process what you have said.
+Children may need about three to seven seconds, or even longer to process what you have said.
 So wait a few seconds for them to respond.
 You will also need to check if they have understood what you’ve said.
 It can be helpful to have the repeat what needs to be done.
 If your child isn’t able to respond effectively or repeat his instructions, the chances are that they are too long or complicated and it is best if you break them down into simpler words.

 Positive statements need to focus on what can be done rather than what cannot be done.
 Children respond better to direct instructions that tell them what to do rather than listen to instructions that are limiting them.

-- Empathize Understand that your child has a reason too.
-Instead of reprimanding him, it is important that you listen to him, understand why he did it and then talk to him.
-This gives him the confidence that he will be heard and gives you a better leeway to get him to understand what his mistake was.
-Instead of yelling at him for hitting his brother for snatching his toys, you can tell him that you understand that his brother snatched his toys, but hitting him is not the answer.
+Understand that your child has their own mind.
+Instead of reprimanding them, it is important that you listen to them, understand why they did something, and then talk to them.
+This gives them the confidence that they will be heard and will give you a better leeway to get them to understand what their mistake was.
+Instead of yelling at them for hitting their brother for snatching their toys, you can tell your child that you understand that their younger brother should not have snatched their toys, but hitting is not the solution.

-- Give Choices Give your child the benefit of believing that he is in control of what he does.
+Give your child the benefit of believing that they are in control of what they do or how they behave.
 Instead of saying “Finish your homework” you can say “Do you want to finish your math homework or your English homework?”
-This process works even for adolescents and teenagers when they get into their more rebellious times.
+This process works even for adolescents and teenagers when they get a rebellious streak to them.

-- Stay Calm It is common for parents to go into a fit when things don’t go their way.
-This can only establish a negative impression on your child and will make him get more defiant.
-It can be difficult to get your kid to do everything that you want.
+It is common for parents to lose their cool if their children don’t listen to them.
+This can only establish a negative impression on your child and will make them more defiant.
+It can be difficult to get your child to do everything that you want.
 But not getting frustrated when things are a little chaotic and navigating through it without shouting can set a great example for your kid.
-He will begin to understand that things can be done even without throwing a fit.
+Your child will begin to understand that things can be done even without throwing a fit.

-- Connect with your Child Speak with your child about your childhood and tell him interesting things that can build your bond.
+Speak with your child about your childhood and tell them interesting things that can build your bond.
 Children want to have a connection with their parents.
 Build a relationship that is bordering on friendship.
-If your child feels closer to you, the possibility that he will listen to your drastically increases.
-This is because he will want to please you and ensure that you are not upset.
+If your child feels closer to you, the possibility that they will listen to you will increase by manifold.
+This is because they will want to please you and ensure that you are not upset.